clarityoverclever/clarityoverclever.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
+## How a Joke Changed My Career
+Seven years ago I was told that, "there are two types of system administrators in the world, those who know PowerShell and, 'would you like fries 🍟 with that'" . . . and, I've been learning PowerShell ever since.

 ## About This Project
 **Build automations your future teammates can read, trust, and extend.**